tanmaydev7/react-fastapi-basic-auth-app-template/README.md

 - **The refresh token is never readable by JavaScript.** Storing session credentials in `localStorage` is convenient and turns any XSS into full account takeover; the `HttpOnly` cookie is the whole point.
 - **Validation lives at the boundary.** Pydantic models sit at the edge of the API so untrusted input is shaped and rejected before it reaches any business logic.
 - **The two halves stay decoupled.** No shared build step, no server-rendered templates — either side can be rewritten or redeployed alone.
+- **UI content lives in `src/constants/` by domain.** Presentational components stay in `components/`; nav/footer/marketing copy is not inlined next to JSX.
 - **This README tracks what is true.** Planned work is labelled planned.
 A checklist that lies is worse than no checklist.